Contact Us for a Free Consultation 818-781-1570

 • Up to $5,000 for property damage to other vehicles.

-The extra uninsured motorist policy protects the policyholder, certain family members, or other passengers when the other driver is at-fault for the car accident but doesn't have insurance to cover the injured person's lost wages, pain and suffering, or medical bills that resulted from the accident.
+The extra uninsured motorist policy pays a policyholder, covered family members, or other passengers when the other driver was at fault for the car accident but doesn't have insurance to cover the injured person's lost wages, pain and suffering, or medical bills that resulted from the accident.

-Uninsured motorist insurance is also different from uninsured motorist property damage insurance, which pays the policyholder for damage the uninsured motor vehicle caused to the policyholder's vehicle.
-Some states even allow for it to pay for personal property damage caused by the accident.
+Uninsured motorist insurance is also different from uninsured motorist property damage insurance, which pays the policyholder for damage the uninsured motor vehicle caused to the policyholder's car.
+Some states even allow it to pay for personal property damage caused by the accident.

 Why Doesn't Uninsured Motorist Insurance Recover Punitive Damages?

-Punitive damages are meant to punish the at-fault individual who caused the accident and to deter people from causing them.
-The reason most states, along with California, do not allow uninsured motorist insurance to recover punitive damages is that the policyholder who was not at fault for the accident is paying for the insurance, not the at-fault individual.
-Therefore, the public policy reasons for awarding punitive damages would not be present.
+The reason most states do not allow uninsured motorist insurance to recover punitive damages is that the policyholder who was not at fault for the accident is paying for the insurance, not the at-fault individual.

-What to Do if You Get into an Accident in California?
+What to Do if You Get into an Accident in Los Angeles?

-California law requires a driver to notify their insurance company as soon as possible after an accident, whether or not they were at fault for the accident.
-They also require them to file a form SR-1 California accident report with the DMV within ten days if they are involved in an accident, and the accident caused an injury to anyone or caused more than $1,000 in damages to the vehicle.
+They also require them to file a form SR-1 California accident report with the DMV within ten days if they are involved in an accident and it caused an injury to anyone or caused more than $1,000 in damages to the vehicle.
 If you do not notify the DMV, your driver's license could be suspended.

-The reality is that if you are involved in an automobile accident, whether you are the one at fault or not, a skilled personal injury attorney can help you determine what your options are.
+If you are involved in an automobile accident, whether you are at fault or not, a skilled personal injury attorney can help you determine your options.

 About the Author